when I learned to make myself permanent

-only the half-shell you sent,
+January without snow— only the half-shell you sent, its throat still holding salt.
+Distance.

-In bare branches,
+In bare branches, a nest empties.

-The world empties
+The world releases.

 Okja Kwon